-7.24 The matters regarding the rights of the football club to use and enclose the pitch is a matter for the Trustees of the site and is not a material planning consideration.
+7.26 The matters regarding the rights of the football club to use and enclose the pitch is a matter for the Trustees of the site and is not a material planning consideration.
 Spelthorne Borough Council has no legal interest in the land.
 The site is an open recreation ground with no obvious evidence of bat roosts in the immediate vicinity.
 In any event, due to the limited use of the floodlights on a maximum of two days per week and during winter months only, which coincides with the bat hibernation season, no significant adverse impacts upon bats or other wildlife are considered to arise.
-The potential future expansion of the club including new stands or other facilities will require planning permission and will be subject to a new and separate planning application, where any impacts will be subject to their own consideration.
-As a result of the decision to expunge all results at this level of football for the 2019/2020 season, Staines Lammas FC will continue playing at their current level, not requiring floodlights next season or at the time amateur sports are allowed to re-commence.
+The potential future expansion of the club including new stands or other facilities will require planning permission and will be subject to a new and separate planning application, where any impacts will be subject to all material planning considerations at the time.
+As a result of the decision to expunge all results at this level of football for the 2019/2020 season.
+Staines Lammas FC will continue playing at their current level, not requiring floodlights next season or at the time amateur sports are permitted to re-commence (as a consequence of Covid19).